aj-archipelago/cortex/README.md

 export OPENAI_API_KEY=<your key>
 npm start
 ```
 Yup, that's it, at least in the simplest possible case.
 That will get you access to all of the built in pathways.
+If you prefer to use npm instead instead of cloning, we have an npm package too: [@aj-archipelago/cortex](https://www.npmjs.com/package/@aj-archipelago/cortex)
 ## Connecting Applications to Cortex
 Cortex speaks GraphQL and by default it enables the GraphQL playground.
 If you're just using default options, that's at [http://localhost:4000/graphql](http://localhost:4000/graphql).
 From there you can begin making requests and test out the pathways (listed under Query) to your heart's content.
 If GraphQL isn't your thing or if you have a client that would rather have REST that's fine - Cortex speaks REST as well.